 Amy Argiriou

-Program Coordinator of Prevention Education
+Director of Prevention Education Services

-aargiriou@mercercouncil.org | (609) 396-5874 x209
+aargiriou@mercercouncil.org | x209

-Amy Argiriou has been a Prevention Educator for Mercer Council since 2017.
-Empowering students with knowledge and skills as she guides them through their very complicated but exciting adolescent years is a true passion of hers.
+Empowering adolescents with knowledge and skills to guide them through their very complicated but exciting adolescent years is a true passion of hers.

 Aliyah McRae